Best sandwich toasters – our pick of the best for tasty toasties

 You could try this recipe – take two slices of sourdough bread, and drizzle with olive oil on both sides.
 Top one slice with cooked chicken breast, a couple of basil leaves and slices of mozzarella.
 Sprinkle with paprika, add the second slice of sourdough and toast for a few minutes.

-Buy now: Dualit Lite 2-slice toaster with free sandwich rack, from £69.95, John Lewis
+Buy now: Dualit Lite 2-slice toaster with free sandwich rack, from £58, Amazon

-4. Best for melting toppings – Grill & Melt Advanced 22160, George Foreman
+4. Grill & Melt Advanced 22160, George Foreman – best sandwich toaster for melting toppings

 This has the floating hinge you’d expect from a panini press, plus the top plate can be locked in place for elevated grilling.
 So you can cook four paninis or toasties with the lid down.
 Or lock it open with a 4cm gap to melt toppings on mini pizzas, garlic bread or cheese on toast.